-Boundary of The Report covers Mitsubishi Logistics the Report: Corporation (the "Company") and its group companies.

-Reporting Period:

-This Report covers our business activities for the period from April 1, 2015 to March 31, 2016.
+Boundary of the Report: The Report covers Mitsubishi Logistics Corporation (the "Company") and Group companies.
+Reporting Period: This Report covers our business activities for the period from April 1, 2016 to March 31, 2017.
 To ensure comprehensive disclosure, however, certain relevant information regarding events that occurred prior to and/or after this period have been included.